 While a significant improvement in the QoS of public transport in the cities of the developed world has been recorded, as evidenced in the infrastructure, operations, and services, little is achieved in most cities of the developing countries such as in Ibadan, Nigeria, and Nairobi, Kenya.
 Consequently, such decline in public transport investments led to the emergence of informal transport to meet the travel demand in urban areas.
 Informal transport is described as a market-based, unregulated, and low capacity service with some levels of coordination mostly from the operators (UITP, 2010, CDIA, 2011, UN-Habitat, 2012).
 Informal public transport (IPT) remains the dominant public transport service in developing countries and has been perceived as both a resource as it meets transports demand for the poor urban population and a problem in that it is generally considered as an illegal operation by most regulatory authorities in major cities as its operations are not entirely regulated by formal governing institutions.
 The dominance of IPT in cities of Africa varies in size and modes: for example, from fifty-two (52) percent of all public transport trips in Cairo (Egypt) to ninety-five (95) percent in Dakar (Senegal) (Godard, 2006).
 The key elements which are referred to as a resource or a problem also directly or indirectly constitute the major factors for the assessment of QoS.
-The service infrastructure used by IPT and the vehicles used are considered a useful resource by the operators and the users but at the same time they are the sources of problems related to perceptions of comfort, safety and reliability.
+The service infrastructure used by IPT and the vehicles used are considered a useful resource by the operators and the users but at the same time they are the sources of problems related to perceptions of comfort, safety, and reliability.
 Thus, it is pertinent to evaluate the QoS of IPT to give policy direction on public transport in cities of developing countries, through exploring the perceptions and expectations of the users.

-The objectives of the study are to review the criteria used in the evaluation of QoS of informal transport service and to develop a multi criteria-based model for the evaluation of the QoS experienced by users in three Local Government Areas of Ibadan
+The objectives of the study are to review the criteria used in the evaluation of QoS of informal transport service and to develop a multi criteria-based model for the evaluation of the QoS experienced by users in three Local Government Areas of Ibadan.
+As a case study, in depth methods of data collection, analysis and model development are adopted into an integrated range of weighted QoS attributes.
+This study entail considerations of complexities of informal transport, transport user perceptions and identification and adoption of multicriteria of QoS attributes.
+The findings of the study have implications to policy seeking to enhance the quality of services provided by the growing informal transport sector in the cities of the developing world.

 1.1 Background to study area